Xceptance/XLT-Packer/README.md

 NOTE: Please note that this is not for cloud managing, but only for image creation.

+All XLT images are based on Ubuntu 16.04 (xenial), so using another base OS (even another Ubuntu) may not work.

 ## Preparation ##

-Most of the work (and magic) is done by a open-source tool named [Packer](https://packer.io) by HashiCorp.
+Most of the work (and magic) is done by a open-source tool named [Packer](https://packer.io) built by HashiCorp.
 So, you will need to [download and install](https://packer.io/downloads.html) it first.

 ## Create an Image ##

-Now that you have installed packer, you can use it to build XLT images for any supported Cloud vendor listed above.
+Now that you have installed packer, you can use it to build XLT images for any supported cloud vendor listed above.
 To do so, invoke packer with the `build` command followed by the JSON file that corresponds to your cloud vendor.

 For example, to create a new Amazon EC2 AMI, you would run: